Vehicle Registration

 - declaration verifying the registered owner’s address and identity,

-- VPS number of applicant.
+- VPS number of applicants.

 In the case of vehicles imported from Northern Ireland, if the invoice is more than 30 days old, evidence of the location of the car since that date must be furnished.